ameyrk99/ahunt/README.md

 * Functionality

 #### INTRODUCTION
-Frameworks included: ReactJS, Bootstrap, Filebase*
+Frameworks included: ReactJS, Bootstrap, Firebase*

 *used for the database